-The School will advise the person that the OCG has been notified of a finding of misconduct involving children.

-- g) If requested, the Principal will provide access to records of the person who has a finding of misconduct involving children referred to the OCG under the Act. - h) Immediate removal of any barred or unauthorised person from child-related work if the School receives a letter advising that a current employee or volunteer has become barred (or has an interim bar).
+- e) Ensure their own WWCC is verified online by the Office Manager in the organisation (employers cannot self-verify).
+The KCCS Chairperson of the Board will acknowledge the verification of the WWCC of the Principal. - Report finding of misconduct under the Reportable Conduct Scheme to the OCG.
+The Principal will report to the OCG when a finding of Sexual Offence; Sexual Misconduct and Serious Physical Assault has been made.
+KCCS will advise the Worker that the OCG has been notified of a finding of misconduct involving children. - f) If requested, the Principal will provide access to records of the person who has a finding of misconduct involving children referred to the OCG under the Act. - g) Immediate removal of any interim/barred or unauthorised person from child-related work if KCCS receives a letter advising that a current employee or volunteer has become barred (or has an interim bar).
 It does not matter whether they are paid or unpaid; supervised or unsupervised.
-The following are options the Principal may follow: - Dismiss the worker - Suspend them from child-related work pending the outcome of an appeal - Transfer them to a non-child related role within the School (although the School is under no legal obligation to find an alternative position for a barred worker). - i) Maintain all records of verifications and other WWCC documentation in accord with this policy.
+The following are options the Principal may follow: - Dismiss the Worker - Suspension from child-related work pending the outcome of an appeal - Transfer to a non-child related role within KCCS (although KCCS is under no legal obligation to find an alternative position for a barred worker). - h) Maintain all records of verifications and other WWCC documentation in accord with this policy.

 The Principal will be responsible to ensure each of these responsibilities are carried out.
-The Office Manager is responsible for monitoring WWCC's of all staff members and keeping details up-to-date.
-Reminders are sent out by email to staff and volunteers when their WWCC's are nearing due date.
+The Office Manager is responsible for monitoring WWCC's of all Workers and keeping details up-to-date.
+Reminders are sent out by email to staff and volunteers when their WWCC's are nearing their due date.